-• SR 7 Business Plaza (LGA 2023-006).
-The application currently in process proposes a future land use amendment on 40 acres of land from AGR to CMR/AGR in order to develop light industrial uses, with a maximum potential of 784,080 square feet (.45 floor area ratio).
+- SR 7 Business Plaza (LGA 2023-006).
+The application proposed currently in process proposes a future land use amendment on 40 acres of land from AGR to CMR/AGR in order to develop light industrial uses, with a maximum potential of 784,080 square feet (.45 floor area ratio).
 The site is located on the north side of Happy Hollow Road, fronting State Road 7, approximately 0.3 miles west of Smith Sundy Road.
 The Planning Commission recommended approval with conditions with a vote of 7 to 3 at the November 4, 2022 Planning Commission Hearing.
 At the November 28, 2022 BCC Transmittal public hearing, the Board transmitted the amendment in a 6 to 1 vote.
+At the May 25, 2023 BCC Zoning public hearing, the Board adopted the amendment in a 6 to 1 vote with a condition limiting the site to 700,000 square feet of warehouse and 63,000 square feet of general office. - BC Commerce Center (LGA 2023-003).
+The application currently in process proposes a future land use amendment on 42.71 acres of land from AGR to CMR/AGR in order to develop light industrial uses, with a maximum potential of 925,410 square feet (.45 floor area ratio).
+The site is located on the north side of Boynton Beach Boulevard, between Acme Dairy Road and the Florida's Turnpike.
+The BCC transmitted this amendment on February 1, 2023 with a condition limiting the site to 719,764 square feet (0.35 floor area ratio).
+The amendment is anticipated to be heard for adoption at the August 24, 2023 BCC Zoning public hearing.

-In addition, there are two sites in process for initiation of text amendments to the Future Land Use Element.
-If initiated by the Board, these sites would request the Commerce future land use.
+In addition, there are two new applications sites in process for initiation of text amendments to the Future Land Use Element.
+If initiated by the Board, these sites would requesting the Commerce future land use.
+These applications include text amendments that were initiated by the BCC on May 3, 2023.
+The FLUA amendments were subsequently submitted on May 10, 2023.

 - Bedner Farms Agriculture Marketplace.
-This privately proposed text initiation is requesting to define Agriculture Marketplace in the Introduction and Administration Element and to allow the agriculture marketplace use within the preserve area of an AGR-MUPD.
-If the Board of County Commissioners initiates this text amendment, the applicant will seek a land use amendment from Agricultural Reserve (AGR) to Commerce (CMR) on a 5-acre site to the north and 9-acre site to the south of the Marketplace.
-The text initiation is scheduled for the April 14th Planning Commission and May 3rd BCC meeting. - Gold Coast Logistics.
-This privately proposed text initiation is requesting to revise location criteria in the Agricultural Reserve Tier to allow the Commerce future land use on eligible sites along State Road 7 located north of La Reina Road.
-If the text amendment is initiated by the Board, the applicant will submit a future land use amendment on the 6.33-acre site to change the future land use designation of the site from Agricultural Reserve (AGR) to Commerce, with an underlying Agricultural Reserve (CMR/AGR).
+This privately proposed text initiation amendment is requesting to define Agriculture Marketplace in the Introduction and Administration Element and to allow the agriculture marketplace use within the preserve area of an AGR-MUPD.
+If the Board of County Commissioners initiates this text amendment, The applicant will seek has submitted a land use amendment from Agricultural Reserve (AGR) to Commerce (CMR) on a 5-acre site to the north and 9-acre site to the south of the Marketplace.
 The text initiation is scheduled for the April 14th Planning Commission and May 3rd BCC meeting.
+This amendment is anticipated to be heard by the BCC on November 1, 2023 for transmittal to the State. - Olympus MUPD (fka Gold Coast Logistics).
+This privately proposed text initiation amendment is requesting to revise location criteria in the Agricultural Reserve Tier to allow the Commerce future land use on eligible sites along State Road 7 located north of La Reina Road.
+If the text amendment is initiated by the Board, The applicant will submit has submitted a future land use amendment on the 6.33-acre site to change the future land use designation of the site from Agricultural Reserve (AGR) to Commerce, with an underlying Agricultural Reserve (CMR/AGR).
+The text initiation is scheduled for the April 14th Planning Commission and May 3rd BCC meeting.
+This amendment is anticipated to be heard by the BCC on November 1, 2023 for transmittal to the State.